Posted on: September 20th, 2018 by The Gooden Center No Comments

 Borderline Personality Disorder Symptoms

+Before getting personality disorder treatment you should have clear knowledge of it’s symptoms.
 In order to identify whether you or someone you love may have this disorder, it is important to familiarize yourself with the most common symptoms.
 Someone with borderline personality disorder will go through frantic and extreme measures to avoid any separation or rejection because of their fears of abandonment.

 Even minor separations such as a business trip will cause issues for them.
 They will also have a pattern of very unstable and intense relationships, often idealizing people and then suddenly believing the person is cruel and uncaring.
 People with the disorder have a distorted self-image that can change frequently from one moment to the next.